Fear Street: Setting

 The Fear Street series takes place in a town called Shadyside.
 Much of the paranormal activity, the murders and other unexplained happenings occur either directly on Fear Street, in the woods surrounding the street or on Fear Island which sits in the middle of Fear Lake.
 Contextual clues in the text suggest Shadyside is either in southern New England or a northern Mid-Atlantic state of the US.
 For example, in book #3, The Overnight, a character mentions that he goes to BU "up in Boston", suggesting Shadyside is somewhere near Boston, but south of it.

 According to descriptions in book #1, The New Girl, the Canononka River runs behind Shadyside Park, which sits behind Shadyside High School.
 Between the school and the park, multiple books mention a parking lot, alternately referred to as the teacher's lot and the student lot.
-From here, you can see a practice field and tennis courts.
 In book #4, Missing, it is mentioned that the Canononka River marks the edge of town, suggesting that the river makes up some portion of Shadyside's city limit.

 The Fear Street woods are situated between Fear Street and the rest of town, although some books suggest the woods are located at the end of the street.
-If you were to walk from Fear Street, straight through the woods, you would end up in another Shadyside neighborhood; people's backyards meet the woods in this neighborhood.
-However, it is very difficult to maintain a straight path, since the woods are so full of undergrowth.
-Also of note: "There are no birds in the Fear Street woods.
-Scientists from all over the country haven't been able to find out why."
+When someone walks from Fear Street, straight through the woods, they would end up in another Shadyside neighborhood; people's backyards meet the woods in this neighborhood, but it is very difficult to maintain a straight path, since the woods are so full of undergrowth.
+Also, there are no birds in the Fear Street woods and the scientists were not able to explain this phenomenon.